fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - [Why Are We Still Failing Female Chefs?](https://www.eater.com/2018/5/30/17397060/women-chefs-food-media)

 {% include alert.html class='warning' title='Readings Quiz' text="
-We've talked about food and identity in many ways already; this quiz covers the relationship between food and gender, including social dynamics of men and women in the food industry.
+We've talked about food and identity in many ways already; this quiz covers the relationship between food and gender, the role of advertising, and how gender stereotypes affect professional cooking.
 "%}